tkugimot/SoftwareEngineerChallenge/task2/README.md

 <br></br>
 ### Spark Streaming
-Micro batch process for the stream data from Kafka.
-Process this stream of data instantly with its in-memory processing primitive, and update the Casandra table after the process.
+For micro batch process for the stream data from Kafka.
+It Processes this stream of data instantly with its in-memory processing primitive, and update the Casandra table after the process.

 [Spark Streaming](https://spark.apache.org/streaming/) brings Apache Spark's language-integrated API to stream processing, letting you write streaming jobs the same way you write batch jobs.
 It supports Java, Scala and Python.

 <br></br>
 ### Casandra
-Storing the result of the micro batch process.
+For storing the result of the micro batch process.

 [Casandra](http://cassandra.apache.org/) is an extremely powerful open source distributed database system that works extremely well to handle huge volumes of records.

 <br></br>
 ### API servers
-Query data from Casandra, format and provide it to client side.
+For querying data from Casandra, formatting and providing it to client side.

 <br></br>
 ### Other aspects